nuxeo-sandbox/nuxeo-recordlion/README.md

 ### Note: RecordLionService#createRecord

 The `RecordLionServce#createRecord` API performs the previous steps in one single call, for convenience and in the scope of this POC.
-This means that **the LikeCycle bound to the RecordClass on your RecordLion server _must_ DeclareRecord as soon as it is created**.
+This means that **the LifeCycle bound to the RecordClass on your RecordLion server _must_ DeclareRecord as soon as it is created**.
 A timeout of 3 minutes will apply, just in case it takes a bit more time.

-**Important**: This poeraiton is a short cut.
-But strict implementaiton should not use it: in the "perform actions" step, you must perform the action on your repository _before_  telling RecordLion it is onde (like Locking the record.
-SO if it fails, nothing is locked on RecordLion)
+**Important**: This operation is a short cut.
+But strict implementation should not use it: in the "perform actions" step, you must perform the action on your repository _before_  telling RecordLion it is done (like Locking the record.
+So, if it fails, nothing is locked on RecordLion)

 The operation: